For French/Français RIGHT CLICK / CLIC DROIT on page & CLICK Translate to French

 If your school board district has written their own bylaw that mandates masks for all grades which DO NOT ALLOW MASK EXEMPTIONS or DO NOT "REASONABLY ACCOMMODATE" for MEDICAL EXEMPTIONS – this is illegal.
 Remember that provincial policy on mask exemptions is "There are reasonable exceptions to wearing a mask."

-OPTION 1 - immediate course of action, contact a law firm to deal with mask exemption for your child(ren) outside of court:
+OPTION 1 - immediate course of action, contact a law firm to deal with mask exemption for you and/or your child(ren) outside of court:

 There may be other options available to you which are not described here.
 Please consult with a qualified legal expert if you feel your child’s/children’s rights have been violated.